mavam/trac-hub/README.md

 also specify the ID of the first ticket to be migrated (even if it is 1):

     ./trac-hub -F -s 1

+If you start to import in a fresh github project, trac-hub can create dummy tickets issue numbers not available in trac.
+This even works if you want to run it multiple times.
+In this case you need to provide -s for the first id not available in Github.

+    ./trac-hub -M

 Technology
 ----------